Frisco Highline Trail

 Mile 18 area - Winery & Camping 7C's Winery, Meadery & Camping

-Mile 19 - History of Hobo Haven A trail kiosk tells about this spot used to be a campsite for "hobos" who were men traveling (and a few women) to find work during the Great Depression
+Mile 19 - History of Hobo Haven A kiosk tells how this spot was a campsite for "hobos" who were men (and a few women) traveling to find work during the Depression

-Mile 20.5 - History of Graydon Springs The town is mostly gone now, a trail kiosk recalls its 1890's heyday as a "healing waters" destination
+Mile 20.5 - History of Graydon Springs The town is mostly gone now, a kiosk recalls its 1890's heyday as a "healing waters" destination and resort

 Mile 22.5 - Best View Bridge Little Sac River stone bridge, built in 1884